 5. Exceptional – Far Exceeds Expectations

-An exceptional rating of five indicates that the employee is two levels above what is expected from them.
+An exceptional rating of 5 indicates that the employee is two levels above what is expected from them.
 To clarify, roughly 5% of employees will be in this range.
 If you have a plethora of employees scoring 5s, you may be too lenient in your performance appraisal.

-- Exceeds expectations consistently and an exceptional manner.
+- Exceeds expectations consistently and in an exceptional manner.

 - Results are always exceptional and are beyond the expectation of the salary grade.